-Natural Selections, made with 75% meat & 25% organic vegetables.
-It comes in cage-free/free-roaming poultry (chicken, duck & turkey) and grass-fed beef and lamb that are free of steroids, antibiotics or artificial growth hormones.
+Made with 75% meat & 25% organic vegetables.
+It comes in cage-free/free-roaming poultry: chicken, duck and turkey.
+It’s also available as grass-fed beef and lamb.
+All are free of steroids, antibiotics and artificial growth hormones.

-Zoologics, also made with 75% meat & 25% vegetables.
+Also made with 75% meat & 25% vegetables.
+It comes in chicken, turkey and beef.
 It’s less expensive than the Natural Selections because it’s made with conventionally grown meats & vegetables.

-Intelligent Design, veterinary meals available with a prescription only.
+These are veterinary meals that are available with a prescription only.
 They consist of hormone-free, antibiotic-free, and pesticide-free meats and organic vegetables, with no grains, added fillers or chemical preservatives.

-Intelligent Design™ CS Cancer Support Formula for Canines – $5.90/lb.* This is the line Missy is currently on as she was re-diagnosed with cancer in early 2018.
+I fed Missy the Intelligent Design™ CS Cancer Support Formula for Canines when she was re-diagnosed with cancer in early 2018.

 Founder Gary Tashjian Addresses Recent Recall

-Darwin’s recently conducted a voluntary recall of some of their products.
-The company wants pet owners to know that the pathogens which caused the recall are largely harmless to cats and dogs and are outweighed by the benefits of a raw-food diet.
+Darwin’s recently conducted a voluntary recall of some of their products (this was in April 2018).
+The company wants pet owners to know that the pathogens which caused the recall are largely harmless to cats and dogs.
+They’re also outweighed by the benefits of a raw-food diet.

 The following video clip features a message from founder Gary Tashjian about the recall.

 I continue to trust Darwin’s Natural Pet.
-This trust lies in the fact that neither I nor Missy & Buzz have ever been sick when handling (me) and eating (the pups) their meals, and realizing that media coverage has a tendency of overdramatizing recall stories.
+This trust lies in the fact that neither I nor Missy & Buzz have ever been sick when handling (me) and eating (the pups) their meals.
+Beyond that, I realize that media coverage has a tendency of overdramatizing recall stories.

-As I said in a comment on the YouTube video of Mr. Tashjian’s message, I didn’t hesitate one second to put Missy on the cancer support formula that our homeopathic veterinarian Dr. Loops recommended for her.
+As I said in a comment on the YouTube video of Mr. Tashjian’s message, I didn’t hesitate one second to put Missy on their cancer support formula.
+It was recommended by our homeopathic veterinarian Dr. Loops.